braudypedrosa/alchemer-reviews/README.md

 # Alchemer Reviews

-A WordPress plugin to fetch Alchemer survey responses and display them as reviews on your site.
+A WordPress plugin to fetch Alchemer survey responses and manage them as reviews in your WordPress dashboard.

 ## Description

 Alchemer Reviews creates a bridge between your Alchemer (formerly SurveyGizmo) surveys and WordPress.
-The plugin fetches survey responses and presents them as testimonials or reviews on your website.
-It's perfect for businesses looking to showcase customer feedback collected through Alchemer surveys.
+The plugin fetches survey responses and stores them as review posts in WordPress.
+It's perfect for businesses looking to collect and manage customer feedback from Alchemer surveys.

 ## Features